HouseElves/kanji_time_public/docs/source/reports/info_sheet.rst

 Alternate entry point
 ---------------------

-A report may also define a function `generate` its `report` module as an alternate entry point.
+A report may also define a function `generate` in its `report` module as an alternate entry point.
-The generate function is free to apply any logic it needs for the report independant of the Report class behavior.
+The generate function is free to apply any logic it needs for the report independent of the Report class behavior.
 This makes it a convenient location for debugging and diagnostics outside of the command line framework.

 Autofunction Documentation